8 Types of Marketing Campaigns (With Strategies and Tips)

-In this article, we discuss what a marketing campaign is, describe the benefits of marketing campaigns, list eight different types of campaigns you can implement within your company and tips for executing a campaign and provide examples of useful campaign insights.
+In this article, we discuss what a marketing campaign is, describe the benefits of marketing campaigns, list eight different types of marketing campaigns, explain a few marketing campaign strategies, offer tips for executing a campaign and provide examples of useful campaign insights.

 What is a marketing campaign?

-A marketing campaign is a strategic marketing effort aimed at promoting a specific endeavor or goal on behalf of a company, brand or individual.
-Marketing campaigns are designed to get consumers' attention in several ways, such as television, print advertising, social media and email marketing are all examples of mediums for marketing campaigns.
-The primary goal of a marketing campaign is typically to increase awareness of an organization and attract new customers.
+A marketing campaign is a strategic marketing effort that involves promoting a specific product, service or brand on behalf of a company or individual.
+Marketing campaigns help retain consumers' attention in a variety of ways.
+Television, print advertising, social media and email marketing are all examples of mediums for marketing campaigns.
+The primary goal of a marketing campaign is to increase awareness of an organization and attract new customers.
 The components of a marketing campaign usually include:

 Types of marketing campaigns

-The following are several types of marketing campaigns you can use to achieve various marketing goals within your organization:
+There are several types of marketing campaigns you can use to achieve various marketing goals within an organization:

 1. Traditional media campaign

-A traditional media campaign is one that relies on traditional media outlets to increase brand awareness and/or promote a product or service.
-Common traditional media outlets used for this type of campaign include TV, print advertising, radio and direct-mail advertising.
-An example of a traditional media campaign is placing ads in your local newspaper to let potential consumers know about a sale your store is running.
+A traditional media campaign relies on traditional media outlets to increase brand awareness and promote a product or service.
+Common traditional media outlets for this type of campaign include TV, magazines, radio and direct-mail advertising.
+An example of a traditional media campaign is placing ads in your local newspaper to inform potential consumers about a sale a nearby store is running.

 2. Seasonal push campaign

-A seasonal push campaign is a campaign used to promote seasonal sales, products or services.
-Companies that experience a seasonal influx of business such as retail chains and restaurants, frequently use this type of campaign.
+A seasonal push campaign aims to promote seasonal sales, products or services.
+Companies that experience a seasonal influx of business, such as retail chains and restaurants, frequently use this type of campaign.
 For example, a local retail store may create ads on social media informing consumers of a winter sale to increase revenue during the winter months.

 3. Product launch campaign

-Launching a new product often involves marketing campaigns aimed at spreading awareness of the product and why customers need it.
-A product launch campaign is executed by the manufacturer in coordination with any distribution partners.
-For example, consider a shoe company that launches a new pair of women's sneakers.
-The marketing campaign would likely focus on reaching women of a certain age group and would include marketing tactics such as social media advertising and emails to existing customers notifying them of the new sneakers.
+Launching a new product often involves creating a marketing campaign to increase awareness of the product and explain why customers need it.
+The manufacturer typically executes a product launch campaign in coordination with any distribution partners.
+For example, a shoe company that launches a new pair of women's sneakers may create a product launch campaign to target women of a certain age group.
+It may include social media advertising and emails to existing customers notifying them of the new sneakers.

 4. Brand awareness campaign